-The A5 system board controls all of the functions of the analyzer and digitizes the RF IF signal from the A4 RF board.
+The A5 system board controls all of the functions of the analyzer and digitizes the RF IF signals (NA-R, NA-A, and NA-B) from the A4 RF board.

 The A6 SOM (System on Module) board is mounted directly on the A5 system board.